ron253/Twitter-Scraper/README.md

 **About** <br />

-This code is send for extracting flu-related tweets from twitter to feed into machine learning model for influenza predictions.
+This code is used for extracting flu-related tweets from twitter to feed into machine learning model for influenza predictions.

 **Installation** <br/>
 Use any IDE/editor of your choice.
 The one I am using is pycharm.
 Click here to download the community version.